 When the kids come home from school with their backpacks overflowing with paperwork- it's great if there is an organized homework space for them to unload it all, and a way to keep all of their supplies organized.
 Here's how I created an organized homework space in the kitchen for my large family!

 I spent a few hours recently re-working our kitchen desk area to make sure that we had a place for everything and a system to keep it all organized.
 Here's how I did it:

 1. Clear Some Counter Space for Unloading and Staging

-Along with this- you've got to have some sort of a system- maybe an inbox where the kids can put all of their completed school work, school notices and permission slips so you have just one place to check to go through all of that paperwork in the evening.
+Along with this landing pad space- you also need a system- starting with an inbox where the kids can put all of their completed school work, school notices and permission slips so you have just one place to check to go through all of that paperwork in the evening.
 Try to get your kids into a routine of unpacking their backpacks, getting a snack and then settling down to homework.

 2. Keep Homework Supplies Right Where They'll Use Them!